What is a ULIP?

 - Any maturity proceeds received by the nominee at the time of death of the policyholder will be exempted u/s 10(10D) even if the premium paid on such policy exceeds the limits specified.

-Let’s understand better with the help of an example.
+Let’s understand better with the help of some examples.

 On April 1, 2022, Ms. Singh purchased a ULIP policy assuring a sum of ₹50,00,000 on which she pays a premium of ₹2,00,000 every year during the term of the policy.
 On July 1, 2022, she purchased another policy assuring a sum of ₹10,00,000 on which she pays a premium of ₹1,00,000 every year during the term of the policy.
 What shall the tax implications?